ocaml/dune-www/_posts/XXX-goal-of-dune.md

 communities such as Coq and possibly Reason/Bucklescript in the future.

-And to be completely honest, we haven't reached this goal yet.
-Dune is far from perfect and lacks in some areas in order to be such a tool, but we are slowly working towards that goal.
+We haven't reached this goal yet and Dune still lacks in some areas in order to be such a tool, but we are slowly working towards that goal.
 On a practical level, there are a few boxes to check in order to reach our goal.
 There are in fact a ton details to sort out, but at a high-level a tool that works for everyone in the OCaml community